suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 ### Introduction

-The fund manager has more insights of the projects thus he knows better which to invest and when to buy/sell​ tokens.
-Olympus Fund provides a really simple way, so he could operate tokens massively.
+The has more insight into the viability of projects thus he knows better in which tokens to invest and when to buy/sell​ tokens.
+Olympus Fund provides a really simple way, so the manager can easily operate many tokens at the same time

 Initialize a fund already created with the new code.